• #

 2017 - A year of celebrations

-This year saw Bunkabin pick up Oldham’s Business of the Year in the £5 million to £10 million turnover category.
+2017 saw Bunkabin pick up Oldham’s Business of the Year in the £5 million to £10 million turnover category.
 Speaking about the accolade, Ben Rothwell, Business Development Manager, said: “We are delighted to have won this award.
 It has been a fantastic year for us as we continue to grow as a business, taking on lots of exciting new customers and, importantly, continuing to work with older ones too.”

 In 2017, Bunkabin also celebrated working with the world-famous festival Glastonbury for its 15th year.
 We provide a significant number of sleeper units to the festival each year.
-These units are used as sleeping accommodation by a range of people, including festival management, staff and support services, such as the BBC and power generator company Aggreko.
+These units are used as sleeping accommodation by a range of people, including festival management, staff, and support services, such as the BBC and power generator company Aggreko.

 Luke Rothwell, Director at Bunkabin, said: “It’s a real honour to have worked with such a huge, internationally-renowned festival for 15 years.
 Glastonbury requires an army of workers to ensure everything goes to plan, and we’re proud that Bunkabin plays an important role in that.
 We know that working a festival can be extremely tiring and our portable accommodation provides the perfect setting for a good night’s sleep.